Religion in Pakistan: Judaism

 Various estimates suggest that there were about 1,500 Jews living in Pakistan at the time of its independence on 14 August 1947, with the majority living in Karachi and a few living in Peshawar.
 However, almost all emigrated to Israel after 1948.
 There are a few disused synagogues in both cities; while one Karachi synagogue was torn down for the construction of a shopping mall.
 The one in Peshawar still exists, although the building is not being used for any religious purpose.
 There is a small Jewish community of Pakistani origin settled in Ramla, Israel.

 One Pakistani, Faisal Khalid (a.k.a.
 Fishel Benkhald) of Karachi claims to be Pakistan's only Jew.
 He claimed that his mother is Jewish (making him Jewish by Jewish custom) but, his father is a Muslim.
-Pakistani authorities have issued him a passport which stated Judaism as his religion and have allowed him to travel to Israel.
+Pakistani authorities have issued him a passport that stated Judaism as his religion and have allowed him to travel to Israel.